richardgaywood/paydata.org/content/sprawlrunners/magic/spellcasting/powers.md

 ---
-title: Spellcasting
+title: Powers
-linkTitle: Spellcasting
+linkTitle: Powers
 type: docs
 description: Houserules and clarifications for specific powers
 date: 2021-01-03
 weight: 300
 ---

-Most rules are unchanged from Sprawlrunners RAW.
-However, all magic traditions take the same drain roll.

-## Allowed powers
+## Disallowed powers

-All powers in SWADE (pgs 154—171) are allowed as part of the Spellcaster arcane background, *except* the following:
+All powers in SWADE (pgs 154--171) are allowed as part of the Spellcaster arcane background, *except* the following:

 * Banish, Summon Ally - these are included in the Summoner arcane background.
 * Drain Power Points - meaningless in a game that doesn't use power points.